townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       A valid identifier must begin with a non-digit character (Latin letter, underscore, Identifiers are case-sensitive (lowercase and uppercase letters are distinct), and every character is significant.

+   image-space decomposition
+      A from of :term:`key-space decomposition` where the :term:`key space` splitting points is predetermined (typically by splitting in half).
+      For example, a :term:`Huffman coding tree` splits the letters being coded into those with codes that start with 0 on the left side, and those with codes that start with 1 on the right side.
+      This regular decomposition of the key space is the basis for a :term:`trie` data structure.
+      An image-space decomposition is in opposition to an :term:`object-space decomposition`.

+   indexing
+      The process of associating a :term:`search key` with the location of a corresponding data record.
+      The two defining points to the concept of an index is the association of a key with a record, and the fact that the index does not actually store the record itself but rather it stores a :term:`reference` to the record.

+      In this way, a collection of records can be supported by multiple indices, typically a separate index for each key field in the record.

+   induction step
+      Part of a :term:`proof by induction`.
+      In its simplest form, this is a proof of the implication that if the theorem holds for $n-1$, then it holds for $n$.
+      As an alternative, see :term:`strong induction`.

    inherit
       In :term:`object-oriented programming <object-oriented programming paradigm>`,